 - Replacing our single-use snack type things like fig bars etc

 How about you?
-What is your meal plan strategy?
+What is your weekly family meal plan strategy?

 Originally published June 2009.
 Updated February 2020.